Foreign relations of the Mughal Empire: Arabian Peninsula

 Mughal chronicler Muhammad Saqi Musta'id Khan has recorded in his work, Ma'asir-i-Alamgiri, that emperor Aurangzeb, who known for his strict observance of Islamic teachings.
 Aurangzeb also has reportedly shipped two Quran manuscripts which personally transcribed by himself to Medina as gifts.
-Rishad Choudhury interprets the phrase “ba-masāba hajj-i kobra būd” in the Ma'asir-i-Alamgiri to suggest that Aurangzeb’s patronage of the Hajj through financial support, Quranic offerings, and salaried delegates was considered spiritually equivalent to performing the pilgrimage himself.
+Rishad Choudhury interprets the phrase "ba-masāba hajj-i kobra būd" in the Ma'asir-i-Alamgiri to suggest that Aurangzeb's patronage of the Hajj through financial support, Quranic offerings, and salaried delegates was considered spiritually equivalent to performing the pilgrimage himself.

 Europeans

-The Mughal empire had developed relationships with Europeans such as British, Portuguese, Russia, and France.
+The Mughal Empire had developed relationships with Europeans such as British, Portuguese, Russia, and France.

 Mughal relations with the British in the 16th century were quite difficult, as local Mughal officials usually exploited the East India Company, who responded the Mughal's harmful policies towards the British interest with harassing the Mughal vessels at the sea.
 The Mughals, with dominant military power in India, usually responded with threats, which caused the EIC to cease hostilities and both sides returned the status quo relationship.

 Britain

-The East India Company persuaded King James to send Thomas Roe as a royal envoy to the Agra court of the Great Mughal Emperor, Jahangir.
+The East India Company persuaded King James I to send Thomas Roe as a royal envoy to the Agra court of the Mughal emperor, Jahangir.
 Roe resided at Agra for three years.

 Together with Thomas Roe, William Hawkins, captain of Hector, a first company ship, arrived at Surat in India on 24 August 1608.
 William travelled to Agra to negotiate consent for a factory from Emperor Jahangir in 1609.
 Hawkins even gained trust from emperor Jahangir and was appointed as Mansabdar or military governor of Mughal territories.
 Hawkins himself has provided records about the details about the administrations of Mansabdar, where during his life, he has recorded about 41 names of Mansabdar officers who commanded about 3,000-5,000 Zat or horsemens.

-Until 161, Roe allegedly gained favor of emperor Jahangir and may have been his drinking partner; certainly he arrived with gifts of "many crates of red wine" However, It was thought that Roe's political career in the Mughal court also ended due to a report about roe's drinking habit reached Jahangir, who strongly forbade wine in his court.
+Roe allegedly gained favour of Jahangir and may have been his drinking partner; certainly he arrived with gifts of "many crates of red wine" However, It was thought that Roe's political career in the Mughal court also ended due to a report about roe's drinking habit reached Jahangir, who strongly forbade wine in his court.
 This incident caused Roe to fell from favour of Jahangir.

+In the thirty years following 1603, the trading factories established by the English on at Machilipatnam (estd.
+1611) reported to English Bantam.